AnonymouX47/term-image/README.md

 **If you want to use this library in a project while it's still on version zero, ensure you pin the dependency version to a specific minor version e.g `>=0.4,<0.5`.**

-See the [tutorial](https://term-image.readthedocs.io/en/stable/start/tutorial.html) for a more detailed introduction and the [reference](https://term-image.readthedocs.io/en/stable/reference/index.html) for full descriptions and details of the available features.
+See the [docs](https://term-image.readthedocs.io) for the User Guide and API Reference.

 ## Contribution